Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 For Organizers

-• Set goals: mobility, waste, catering, energy, social, communication
+• Set goals: mobility, waste and reusables, catering, energy, social, communication

-• Plan mobility early: public transport info, bike parking, combined tickets/shuttles, paths from the station
+• Plan mobility: public transport info, bike parking, combination tickets/shuttles, routes from the train station

 • Organize reusables: providers, deposit system, visible return stations, clear signage

-• Brief catering: buy regional/seasonal, vegan/vegetarian options, drinking water points
+• Brief catering: buy regional/seasonal, vegan/vegetarian options, water stations

-• Save energy: LED, timing/load schedules, green electricity, check renewable add-ons
+• Save energy: LED, time and load plans, green electricity, check renewable additional solutions

-• Materials & media: digital tickets, reduced printing on recycled paper, reusable signs
+• Material & media: digital tickets, reduced printing on recycled paper, reusable signs

-• Integrate accessibility: paths, info, quiet zones, companion services
+• Integrate accessibility: routes, info, quiet zones, accompanying offers

-• Ensure transparency: pre-event info, on-site signage, report results in post-event summaries
+• Ensure transparency: advance info, on-site signs, post-event report with results

 For Visitors

-• Plan your arrival: use public transport, walk or bike, form carpools
+• Plan your arrival: use public transport, come on foot or by bike, form carpools

-• Bring your own bottle and fill it at refill points (where allowed)
+• Bring your own bottle and refill at refill points (if allowed)

-• Be considerate: keep accessible paths clear, observe and share information
+• Be considerate: keep accessible routes clear, observe and pass on instructions

 “Perfect place in a way.
 You will find always some sort of events that might spark your interest.
 Highly recommended.” — Sannnidh Ramoliya, ★5